With a brushing experience similar to that of a manual toothbrush, there isn’t much not to like here.

 So 100% recyclable is a step in the right direction – but what does this actually mean, and how does it compare to other toothbrush offerings?

 For a start it’s important not to confuse recyclable with biodegradable or compostable; not that that’s what Boie is trying to convey, but it can be an easy mistake to make.
-If you are looking for a biodegradable brush, you may like to consider a charcoal toothbrush.

 But anyway, back to the matter at hand.
 From the Boie FAQ: